sarahhodne-abandoned/defender/README.md

 IP, "author_url", "url" for the author URL.
 Only the comment content is the required one of these.
 If you're not using those attribute names, look further down in the readme under "Defining your own attribute names".

+Not using ActiveRecord?
+No problem, Defender supports all libraries that support ActiveModel, including Mongoid, MongoMapper and DataMapper.
+The syntax is the exact same, just use the method your library uses to set up the fields needed.

 Defining your own attribute names